yagasoft/DynamicsCrm-CodeGenerator/README.md

   + Generate concrete classes for CRM Actions
   + Support bulk relation loading
     + Support filtering on relation loading

+This tool is available as an XrmToolBox plugin as well ([here](https://www.xrmtoolbox.com/plugins/plugininfo/?id=45abdb43-f0e5-ea11-bf21-281878877ebf)).

 ## How To Use